 - Adapter / Converter – type “G” (three square prongs), or universal

 Hiking Packing Suggestions:

-- One hiking backpack (approximately 20 liters is a great size)
+- One hiking backpack, approximately 20 liters is best

 - Hiking boots with non-slip sole and ankle support.
-It’s important to break your boots in for 2-3 weeks before the trip so you avoid blisters or discomfort on tour!
+You should try to break in your boots for 2-3 weeks before the tour to avoid blisters or any discomfort

 - Active-wear clothes; quick-drying, non-cotton material